Teyras/MT/drafts/thesis-ideas.md

 - Broker would have to accept jobs that are not processable at the moment.
 Then it shall start the workers (via a management API of some sort) and keep the jobs for them - that is a non-trivial implementation task
+- An alternative approach would be letting the worker itself manage a Docker container (for each environment) that would receive a volume with input files (the "box" in current worker) and run commands in it using `docker exec`.

 ## Broker fault tolerance